tanay123456789/postman-docs/src/pages/docs/flows/tutorials/tutorials-intro.md

 ## Renaming and deleting flows

-Rename your flow by clicking the name in the top row of the tab and entering a new name.
+Rename your flow by selecting the name in the top row of the tab and entering a new name.

 You can delete flows by selecting <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> and then **Delete**.